kaisershahid/px-geoloc/README.md

 Currently, only services that return JSON are supported.

-`config.json` is pre-populated with Google and HERE geocoding services -- simply put in your API info to get started.
+`config.json` is pre-populated with MapQuest, Google, and HERE geocoding services -- simply put in your API info to get started.

 ## Using Geolocator